WATL

-WATL (channel 36) is a television station in Atlanta, Georgia, United States, affiliated with MyNetworkTV.
-It is owned by Tegna Inc. alongside NBC affiliate WXIA-TV (channel 11).
-The two stations share studios at One Monroe Place on the north end of midtown Atlanta.
+WATL (channel 36) is a television station in Atlanta, Georgia, United States.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WATL is owned by the Tegna subsidiary of Nexstar Media Group alongside NBC affiliate WXIA-TV (channel 11) and the two stations share studios at One Monroe Place on the north end of midtown Atlanta.
 WATL's transmitter shares a broadcast tower with several other local stations near North Druid Hills, just northeast of the city.